We know that filling out the FAFSA can be frustrating, which is we created our step-by-step guide for filling out the form.

 How do I note student income if he/she did not file taxes?

-Your student is not required to report this amount on the FAFSA since he was not required for file a 2016 tax return.
+Your student is not required to report this amount on the FAFSA since he was not required to file a 2017 tax return.

 Do I need to include 529 accounts for my other children?
 What about other investments?